synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Fonts setup vs artifact rule:
   - `setup:fonts-package` is setup-only
   - fonts metadata artifacts are emitted as `utility:*` entities and mapped under `layers/full/fonts/`
+- Assets icon metadata rule:
+  - Icon taxonomy (categories/tags) is embedded as `custom.icons` dict in the 3 set-level `asset:*` entities.
+  - No per-icon entity files are written; this keeps data size ~18MB and build time deterministic.
+  - Run `pnpm clean` before `pnpm test:with-build` to remove any stale files from previous builds (the build does not auto-clean its output directory).
 - Run `pnpm test` from `packages/metadata/` for compile + tests without rewriting committed `data/`.
 - Run `pnpm build` or `pnpm test:with-build` only when you intentionally want a fresh metadata rebuild.
 - Layer assets are written before core entities so layer references are available when entities are serialized.